About the Facility

 ACCOMMODATIONS & AMENITIES

-The facility is situated on 10 wooded acres, with 110 beds.
-It offers two gyms, an outdoor courtyard, and a game room.
-Expressive therapies like yoga, art, and writing are provided.
-There is a conference center for educational programs and 12-step meetings.
-Clients are allowed to smoke in designated areas, according to the facility’s website, but nicotine replacements are available as well.
+Princeton House Behavioral Health is set on 10 wooded acres.
+A 110 bed-facility, it features two gyms, an outdoor courtyard, and a game room.
+Expressive therapies, such as yoga, art, and writing, are offered.
+The conference center serves as the venue for educational programs and 12-step meetings.
+Clients are allowed to smoke in designated areas, according to the facility’s website, and nicotine replacements are available as well.